kqr/gists/articles/gentle-introduction-monad-transformers.md

 In other words, it "unpacks" the `Either` value and applies one of the two functions to get a `c` value back.
-In this program, we have an `Either EmailError Text` and we want just a `Text` back, which tells us what to print.
+In this program, we have an `Either LoginError Text` and we want just a `Text` back, which tells us what to print.
 So we can view the signature of `either` as

 ```haskell